SharePoint Online: Change User Permissions using PowerShell

 How to change user permissions in SharePoint Online Site?

 You want to change the user’s permission on a particular site/library/item in SharePoint Online.
-E.g., Once a particular project has been completed, you no longer want the team member to add or edit the project’s supporting documents, but only view them!
+For example, once a particular project has been completed, you no longer want the team member to add or edit the project’s supporting documents, but only view them!
 SharePoint provides a flexible way to manage user or group permission changes.
 Here is how to update user permissions in SharePoint Online.

 2. On the Site Settings page, click on the “Site Permissions” link under the Users and Permissions group.